 TH: Well, maybe that was a blessing in disguise for her, ’cause it doesn’t sound like that astrology was gonna be very empowering.

 FC: Exactly, exactly.
 And as I said, she came to the school in London, and she was open-mouthed that her chart could mean a variety of things and wasn’t this fixed bit of awfulness that she’d been led to believe.
 And I think we do such a bad job as astrologers when we pigeon hole people.
-And it’s not even our pigeon holes, I’ve been saying this, I said this at NORWAC almost in every lecture.
+And it’s not even our pigeon holes.

 The only debility is the astrologer’s inability to describe something with a creative possibility, yeah?
 And I’ve been saying that for the last few weeks.
 If you think something is debilitated, no, it’s the astrologer that’s debilitated.
 They have an inability to describe something well that is creative and helpful for you and your life, because whatever age you are, whether you’re 20 or whether you’re 80 years old, you’ve been living with that image already, before you were told it was limited or debilitated.